-- (a) The Academic Standards Committee may; - (1) deny the petition in its entirety; or - (2) grant the petition only to the extent of converting a "W" to an "I"; or - (3) grant the petition in its entirety, thereby restoring the student to the position he or she would have held had no attendance violation occurred. - (b) Nothing in this section shall be deemed to prohibit a faculty member from enforcing an individual course attendance policy announced pursuant to Section 504(h) of the Academic Code.
+(dddd) The Academic Standards Committee may:

+- (1) deny the petition in its entirety; or - (2) grant the petition only to the extent of converting a "W/F" to a "W" or an "I"; or - (3) grant the petition in its entirety, thereby restoring the student to the position he or she would have held had no attendance violation occurred. - (eeee) Nothing in this section shall be deemed to prohibit a faculty member from enforcing an individual course attendance policy announced pursuant to Section 504(h) of the Academic

+Code.